hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Creative processes

-Our current algorithms don't even model the phenomena of human creativity, particularly the _processes_ by which they occur.
+Our current algorithms do not model the processes of human creativity at all.
+Here's an example of what's missing.

 Simplistic descriptions of creativity often emphasize "inspiration," an instaneous flash of insight, those "where did that idea come from?" moments, perhaps granted by the gods on the subconscious mind.
 Hollywood stories like to dramatize invention with a dramatic moment when the scientist or artist saw some real world behavior and turned it into their new discovery.